ileathan/bundle-html-scripts/README.md

 Both commands above will create a file `./bundle.js` on success.

+There should be no problem parsing files with scripts inside comments, multiline included.

 On failure keep trying... after 10+ attempts open an issue including the link.

 # Instalation